 Yes.
 Subletting is your right under NY State law.
 Semester and summer sublets are common, and signing them onto the lease is easy and painless.

 Rent From Ben is super pet friendly.
 We support the responsible ownership of pets, and rescuing pets.
-As such, we will waive the pet fee for any dog or cat that is a rescued pet.
+As such, we will reduce the pet fee by 50% for any dog or cat that is a rescued pet.
 Refer to lease section 15 for all the details.

 We have MANY options to pay deposits and rent-